SeanByrne04/spamBot/README.md

 # spamBot
-text in the .txt file can be changed whit whatever text you want to use
+text in the .txt file can be changed with whatever text you want to use